-“I have a vacation planned in the short-term here, I’d like to start right after that.
+“I have a vacation planned in the short-term here; I’d like to start right after that.
 It wouldn’t be any more than 3 weeks from now.
-I’d like to get back to you this evening by email on a few possible start dates and see if that works for you and the rest of the team.
+I want to get back to you this evening by email on a few possible start dates and see if that works for you and the rest of the team.
 How does that sound?”

 When You Aren’t Sure The Position Is Right For You

-If after interviewing you are starting to feel like the position might not be right for you but the interviewer wants to proceed anyway, then you’ll want to gracefully start to remove yourself from the process.
+If after interviewing, you are starting to feel like the position might not be right for you, but the interviewer wants to proceed anyway, then you’ll want to start to remove yourself from the process gracefully.
 There are two ways that you can handle this.
 You can be utterly honest and upfront about how you are feeling and say something like, “I’m extremely honored that it sounds like you’d like to proceed with the opportunity of employing me.
-Though, after the interviews, I am needing some more time to reflect on the conversations and see if this position is right for me.”
-You can say this as your answer to “When can you start?” because it is honest, to the point and the interviewer will understand.
-You are being genuine.
+Though, after the interviews, I need some more time to reflect on the conversations and see if this position is right for me.”
+You can say this as your answer to “When can you start?” because it is honest, to the point, and the interviewer will understand.
+You are genuine.

 The second way to handle this is to be a little more evasive.
 Some people aren’t comfortable with small degrees of confrontation.
 That’s okay.
-If that is you, then you can simply say that you’d like to get back to the interviewer at a later date regarding when you can start.
+If that is you, you can say that you’d like to get back to the interviewer later regarding when you can start.
 And then later that evening you can write a letter on withdrawing yourself from the interview process all together.